 There are a few eligibility criteria for the CPP payment, and they include:

 CPP payments are not automatic – applicants must apply online at least two weeks before the proposed start date.
-However, applicants should do so at least three months before the proposed date
+However, applicants should do so at least three months before the proposed date if they wish to submit physically or via mail.

 Other CPP benefits for older adults in Ontario include post-retirement benefits, disability pension, post-retirement disability benefits, survivor’s pension, and children’s benefits.